conductrics/bootstrap-table-nav/README.md

 * **childSelector** - a jQuery selector that finds the children of the table.
 By default this is `tr` which is usually fine.
 * **paginationSelector** - a jQuery selector that finds the pagination component for the table.
 If not provided, will look for a sibling of the table with class `pagination`.
 * **alignLastPage** - The default is true, which means empty rows are added to the table to ensure that the last page has the same height like the previous ones.
+* **paginationSize** - a number which indicates how many elements are shown in the pagination.
+The default is 5.
+The shown range will adjust to the current page.
+In addition the following buttons are added: 'first page', 'previous page', 'next page', 'last page'.
+These buttons are not shown if all page element can be displayed.
+* **showAdditionalControls** - Shows the 'previous page' and 'next page' button even if all page elements can be displayed.
+The default is false.

 For instance:
 ```